OpenDAoC/OpenDAoC-Core/Pathing/Detour/README.md

   ..
 Select "Visual Studio 17 2022" as generator
   ..
 Click on "Finish"
 5. Click on "Generate" and "Open Project"
-6. Visual Studio should open with DOL_Detour
-7. Select "Release" instead of "Debug" and build the solution
+6. In Visual Studio, select "Release" instead of "Debug" and build the solution
-8. You can copy dol_detour.dll from `Release` in your build folder to your OpenDAoC-Core folder
+7. Copy Detour.dll from `Release` in your build folder to `lib` in your OpenDAoC-Core folder

 ## Build (Linux)
 - Debian / Ubuntu: `sudo apt-get install build-essential cmake`